EncarnaAmoros/crypto-guess/README.md

 ## Notes

+### Crypto BTC price:
 - For this prototype, the Bitcoin price is fetched using **polling** instead of a real-time **stream**.
 - The ideal implementation should use a backend service that connects to a real-time stream of BTC prices and relays updates to the frontend.
 - Since there were issues running the stream locally, it was replaced with polling to keep the project simple and functional for testing purposes.

+### Testing
+We have implemented both unit and integration tests, though not for the entire codebase.
+The project includes a solid set of examples that demonstrate how we approach testing in different areas, such as:

+- UX components
+- General components
+- TypeScript utility functions
+- Logic within custom hooks
+- Complete features (integration tests)

 ## Tech stack